 What Challenges Do Complex PDFs Pose for RAG Systems?

 Complex PDFs present significant challenges for RAG LLMs due to their varied structures, embedded non-text elements, and often inconsistent digital formats.
-Table extraction accuracy, for instance, can vary from 60% to 95% depending heavily on the tool used and the inherent complexity of the PDF’s layout.
+Table extraction accuracy, in particular, varies widely depending on the tool used and the inherent complexity of the PDF’s layout.
 This variability introduces substantial noise into the data pipeline.

 The sheer diversity of PDF layouts means a one-size-fits-all extraction approach rarely works.
 You’re typically writing custom logic or finetuning models for specific document types, which burns time and resources.